-Zidisha handles the *administration* of the loans, for a 5% Service Fee charged on each loan, which is how the platform can exist.
+Note that Zidisha handles the *administration* of the loans, for a 5% Service Fee charged on each loan, which makes it possible for the platform to exist.

 Zidisha is the *liaison* between the lenders and the borrowers.

-NOTE: Regarding the other two fees that Zidisha charges, those do *not* go toward Zidisha's administrative operating costs.
+NOTE: The other fees that Zidisha charges (apart from the 5% Service Fee), do *not* go toward Zidisha's administrative operating costs.

 The Members Loan Fund (MLF) Deposit Fee--which used to be called the Loan-Loss Reserve Fund (LLRF) Deposit Fee--goes into a separate pool of funds, apart from operating funds.
 It is set aside to help partially reimburse lenders when some borrowers fail to repay.
 This helps to ensure that more loans for other borrowers would get fully funded than otherwise would be the case.
 (The MLF Deposit Fee is refundable anytime the borrower does not owe anything on his/her Zidisha account.)